 It’s the latest craze, and every child is determined to make their own slime in a bid to have the best and most colourful creation out of their friends.
 It’s a fun hobby, but it can also result in a massive mess once the creative process is finished.
-But can you get slime out of carpet?

-Yes, you absolutely can.
 There are times where it might be a little tricky to get it out, but a little elbow grease goes a long way to getting slime out.
 When you’re faced with a gunky mess, look no further than our guide on all things slime removal.

 - What Slime is Made From?

 - Step by Step Guide on How to Get Slime Out of Carpet

 - What to Use to Remove Food Colouring